stylesuxx/icoboard-wiki/pages/first_steps.md

 module top (input clk, output reg led1, led2, led3);
 ```

 The next line seems to initialize a variable called *COUNTER_BITS* with an integer value of 26, and the one after that seems to initialize a register with the name *counter* to an array of length *COUNTER_BITS* and initializes them with **0**.
-So we have an array capable of holding *26 Bit* which are all zeroed out at the beginning:
+So we have an array capable of holding *26 bits* which are all zeroed out at the beginning:

 ```
 	parameter COUNTER_BITS = 26;